 Targeting maximum adoption

 LockTrip was possibly the first blockchain company to make payment via credit card possible for their product.
 The team quickly identified this as the key to mass adoption, and successfully implemented it, thereby ensuring their product would be attractive to all types of users.
 You may be asking, “doesn’t this defeat the whole purpose of the LOC cryptocurrency?”.
 No. As mentioned above, a portion of payments in the marketplace are automatically converted to LOC tokens and subsequently locked up in a smart contract, and an equal amount are burnt forever.
 This process was developed in-house by the LockTrip team.
 Over 150 other payment options are planned for the future, including PayPal, area-specific payment providers and more cryptocurrencies.

 Product first, careful spending, wise marketing

 If you’ve been in the crypto space since 2017, you would have noticed the large number of “influencers” and “marketing experts” that suddenly appeared offering their services to blockchain startups.
 Many projects wasted millions of dollars on them and other forms of marketing for products that didn’t even exist (and still don’t).
 Now they have nothing, except a bag of worthless coins.

-At LockTrip, however, since the beginning product has been the No.1 priority.
-In fact, an alpha version of LockTrip’s marketplace was up and running during their token sale, with 600 home rentals available for booking.
+At LockTrip, however, since the beginning product has been the No. 1 priority.
+In fact, an alpha version of LockTrip’s marketplace was already up and running during their token sale, with 600 home rentals available for booking.